Unified Communications Security: The Importance of UCaaS Encryption

 One of the advantages of E2EE is that the sender or the recipient only decrypts it.
 The message cannot be altered while it’s in transit, and if someone attempts to access it at this stage, the message will be completely unreadable when it arrives.
 The downside is it doesn’t hide the fact that data was transferred and doesn’t protect information sent or received using a stolen device.

-UCaaS providers like Nextiva and RingCentral use secure real-time transport protocol (SRTP) and transport layer security (TLS) to protect data transmission.
+Most providers’ UCaaS security measures include secure real-time transport protocol (SRTP) and transport layer security (TLS), which protect data transmission.
 SRTP is a transport protocol that securely sends data packets using cryptographic ciphers.
 The primary method for encryption with SRTP is AES, reducing the chances of targeted attacks using direct denial of service (DDoS).

 SRTP is flexible enough to add new encryption algorithms when needed.
-Providers like 8×8 and Dialpad use their additional keys to ensure even greater security during UCaaS processes like conference calls and online meetings.
+Some providers like Dialpad use their additional keys to ensure even greater security during UCaaS processes like conference calls and online meetings.

-Providers utilize TLS to protect some of the finer-tuned details of your call, like phone numbers.
-In UCaaS, TLS encrypts detailed information like usernames to restrict access from external parties.
+TLS protects some of the finer-tuned details of your call, like phone numbers.
+It encrypts detailed information like usernames to restrict access from external parties.
 TLS’ main methodology uses a public key infrastructure (PKI) hierarchy that is only made available to the administrator.

 Best Practices for UCaaS Security